ajay-dhangar/algo/docs/algorithms/sorting-algorithms/Pigeonhole.md

 ### Definition:

 Pigeonhole Sort is a non-comparison sorting algorithm based on the pigeonhole principle.
-It sorts an array of \( n \) elements where the range of input values ( \( k \) ) is not significantly greater than \( n \).
+It sorts an array of n elements where the range of input values ( k ) is not significantly greater than n.
 The algorithm distributes the elements into "pigeonholes" (or buckets) according to their value and then collects them back into a sorted order.

 ### Characteristics:

 - **Pigeonhole Principle**:
-  - Pigeonhole sort works on the idea that if \( n \) items are put into \( m \) containers, with \( n > m \), at least one container must contain more than one item.
+  - Pigeonhole sort works on the idea that if n items are put into m containers, with n>m, at least one container must contain more than one item.
 This principle is used to allocate input values into corresponding pigeonholes.

 - **Bucket Distribution**:
   - The algorithm creates an array of pigeonholes to store the input values, where the index corresponds to the value of the elements being sorted.